He is the first UW wrestler to earn the award since 2013

 In his six seasons, UW head man Mark Branch has raised the expectations of Cowboy Wrestling to unprecedented heights.
 He's upped the profile of Wyoming Wrestling and brought the program notoriety and name recognition with levels of success rarely seen in the program's history.
 With 67 dual wins and a 91 percent win rate within the conference ranks, Branch has established the Cowboys as the team to beat in the Western Wrestling Conference.
 Branch has compiled a 31-3 mark against WWC foes with four regular-season dual titles.

-In his latest campaign, he helped bring the Pokes back from a 1-6 start in dual action to finish 6-6 overall, but more importantly, 4-1 in WWC duals to win the regular-season title.
+In 2013-14, he helped bring the Pokes back from a 1-6 start in dual action to finish 6-6 overall, but more importantly, 4-1 in WWC duals to win the regular-season title.
 The Cowboys knocked off 19th-ranked North Dakota State in the season finale to win the crown.
 In tournament action, UW brought home two Reno Tournament of Champions titles and placed two at the Las Vegas Invitational.
 Beginning the postseason in the West Regional, UW claimed three more weight-class crowns to up Branch's total to 23 in six seasons.
 The Pokes were second in the event, as the squad has placed first or second in each of the previous six years.
 Currently, 45 Cowboys have been named to the All-WWC squad.

 Four Pokes earned bids to the 2013 NCAA Championships, bringing the head man's total to 31 over six years.
 UW failed to earn an All-America honor for the first time in Branch's tenure.
 Under Branch, UW has had eight All-America finishers.